dynamsoft-docs/barcode-reader-docs/parameters/reference/find-uneven-module-barcode.md

 # FindUnevenModuleBarcode

-`FindUnevenModuleBarcode` is a parameter to specify whether to find barcodes with uneven barcode modules.
+`FindUnevenModuleBarcode` defines whether to find barcodes with uneven barcode modules.
 It is defined as below:

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |